0mWindyBug/MinifilterHook/README.md

 # Usage:
 **Install .inf file  -> right click + install or use SetupApi to install programtically**

-**Load WdfltHook.sys -> fltmc load  (test mode on)  or via an unsigned driver loader like : https://github.com/0mWindyBug/KDP-compatible-driver-loader/tree/main**
+**Load WdfltHook.sys -> via an unsigned driver loader like : https://github.com/0mWindyBug/KDP-compatible-driver-loader/tree/main**

 # How it works
 Read (English) : tbd